PrakharSharma41/LLD/BehaviouralQuestion/info.md

 Action: I proactively discussed this problem with my manager and designed a standardized procedure with clear documentation.
 It guided reporters to identify the appropriate team before assigning tickets.

 Result: This significantly reduced false positives and improved triaging accuracy, saving time and increasing team productivity.

+2.

+Situation: Internal tool has to be run by developers manually and wait for its result to come

+Task: Running our internal analysis tool by default as soon as a ticket is raised, provide analysis and update in ticket itself.

+Action: I automated the entire flow of sending and new ticket to our channel, it is intercepted by my script and trigger internal tool asynchronously for any number of tickets and update the ticket

+Result: This reduced the manual procedure to update the flow.

+3.
+Situation:
+Our internal log analysis tool was generating many false positives when matching known issues from logs, which led to wasted debugging effort and delayed root cause identification.

+Task:
+We needed to significantly improve the tool’s accuracy so teams wouldn't chase already resolved or irrelevant issues.

+Action:
+I investigated the false positives and analyzed the recently added rules.
+I discovered that many patterns were too generic or incorrectly written due to user negligence.
+I built a parser to help users write better rules by suggesting improvements.
+Additionally, I enhanced the rule engine to support filtering based on log level and source log file name, adding more context to each match.

+Result:
+These changes reduced false positives by 40%, improved detection accuracy, and made the triage process significantly more reliable.

+---

 # Ownership
 Q: Tell me about a time you took ownership of a problem others ignored.